cypress-io/cypress/cypress/v0.0/documentation/3-Examples/0-List of Example Apps.md

 ***

 ## PieChopper
 This is a single page application with a decent amount of features.
-It involves lots of form filling.
+It involves lots of form submissions.

 Features:
 - Querying
-- Form Filling
+- Forms
 - Scroll Tests
 - XHR Stubbing
 - Dialogs